 The launch of AWS Lambda in 2015, brought serverless into the mainstream and fomented serverless as a common architecture practice.
 Serverless or event-driven functions such as AWS Lambda or Google Cloud Functions automates your compute for only specified events and actions, and eliminates your time spent on infrastructure management and operations.

-With the rise of Functions-as-a-service (FaaS) the gold standard serverless stack in the AWS ecosystem consists of the combination of Amazon API gateway, AWS Lambda, and Amazon DynamoDB or Amazon Aurora Serverless V2.
+With the rise of Functions-as-a-service (FaaS), the gold standard serverless stack in the AWS ecosystem consists of the combination of Amazon API gateway, AWS Lambda, and Amazon DynamoDB or Amazon Aurora Serverless V2.
 In the Google Cloud ecosystem the equivalent stack is Google Cloud API Gateway, Google Cloud Functions, and Google Cloud Datastore.
-Yet there is a missing piece in both of these stacks, a serverless cache.
+But there is a missing piece in both of these stacks: a serverless cache.
 A powerful and serverless database service such as Amazon DynamoDB or Google Cloud Datastore deserves to be paired with an equally powerful serverless cache.

 A managed cache service where you provision and manage nodes via a managed cluster is the preferred model of yesteryear.
-Today developers want a serverless cache model where they simply consume their data model via APIs and there is no infrastructure or database to manage.
+Today, developers want a serverless—where they simply consume their data model via APIs and there is no infrastructure or database to manage.